RedHatProductSecurity/trestle-bot/actions/autosync/README.md

 | oscal_model | OSCAL Model type to assemble.
 Values can be catalog, profile, compdef, or ssp. | None | True |
 | dry_run | Runs tasks without pushing changes to the repository. | false | False |
 | github_token | "GitHub token used to make authenticated API requests.
-Note: You should use a defined secret like "secrets.GITHUB_TOKEN" in your workflow file, do nothardcode the token."
+Note: You should use a defined secret like "secrets.GITHUB_TOKEN" in your workflow file, do not hardcode the token."
  | None | False |
 | version | Version of the OSCAL model to set during assembly into JSON. | None | False |
 | skip_assemble | Skip assembly task.
 Defaults to false | false | False |